peter-leonov/type-predicate-generator/README.md

 ## Known Limitations

+Most of the below is gonna be eventually fixed.

+1. No support for extended schema verification.
+This is mostly to stay simple and fast to evolve while in alpha/beta.
+It's trivial to add more value checkers with the current design.

+1. Does not produce error messages yet.
+As the errors happen really rarely in production the plan is to generate the error reporters separately and load them on demand.
+Error reporters are usually more versitile and don't minify that well as the code has to carry the context around and check produce a custom message for every property.
+The current workaround is to either simply stringify the falsy value or load a third party runtime schema chacker on error.

+1. No support for generics atm, but the code is designed with them in mind, so also coming soon.

-Arrays are yet to be supported.
+1. Arrays are yet to be supported (work in progress).

-Anonymous object types in unions and arrays are coming soon as they require a bit more thinking on how to make it both type safe and readable.
+1. Anonymous object types in unions and arrays are coming soon.
+They require a bit more thinking on how to make it both type safe and readable.
 A good workaround is to extract those into separate types and use references:

 ```ts
 // instead of